-1. Any immediate result of a technique started simultaneously with the time signal shall be valid.

-2. Although a throwing technique may be applied simultaneously with the time signal, if the referee or the IJF Supervisors and/or the IJF Referee Commissioners decide that it will not be effective immediately, the referee shall announce Sore-made!, without any value for scoring purposes.

-3. Any technique applied after the time signal to indicate the expiry of the time of the contest shall not be valid, even if the referee has not yet announced Sore-made!.

-4. Osaekomi! in case of approaching or coinciding with the expiration of time: when Osaekomi! is announced simultaneously with the time signal allotted for the contest or when the remaining time is insufficient to allow for the completion of the Osaekomi!, the time allotted for the contest shall be extended until either ippon (or equivalence) is announced or the referee announces Sore-made!.
+- 1. Any immediate result of a technique started simultaneously with the time signal shall be valid. - 2.
+Although a throwing technique may be applied simultaneously with the time signal, if the referee or the IJF Head Referee Director(s) and/or the IJF Referee Supervisor(s) decide that it will not be effective immediately, the referee shall announce Sore-made!, without any value for scoring purposes. - 3.
+Any technique applied after the time signal to indicate the expiry of the time of the contest shall not be valid, even if the referee has not yet announced Sore-made!. - 4.
+If Osaekomi! started in regular time (not in golden score) and the remaining time is insufficient to allow for the completion of the Osaekomi!, the time allotted for the contest shall be extended until either ippon (or equivalence) is announced or the referee announces Sore-made!.